-Huesca from that point of view is heaven for e-scooter riders, not only it is allowed, but even in the pedestrian streets and in the entire “peatonal zona” as well.
+Huesca from that point of view is heaven for e-scooter riders.
+You can ride even in the pedestrian streets.
 We have checked this information with the local police.
-The truth is that there are very few e-scooter users at the moment, so it might be the reason for the liberation of this vehicle for the time being.
+The truth is that there are very few e-scooter users at the moment.
+So it might be the reason for the liberation of this vehicle for the time being.

 Also by bike it is very easy to get around in Huesca.
 If you would like to book a bike, don’t hesitate to check our link below.

 We were very happy withour hotel, the location and the quality for the price were perfect.
 For accommodation in the city, take a look here:

 Dear Traveller, hope you liked the latest article from Besides the Obvious!
 If you would not like to miss any of our travel stories, destination ideas, vacation plans, holiday inspirations, do not forget to subscribe here!